mkbredem/aap_tfc_workshop/2.3-jobtemplates/README.md

 Since this might take some time, have a closer look at all the details provided:

+* Goto **Details** (tab)
   * All details of the job template like inventory, project, credentials and playbook are shown.

   * Additionally, the actual revision of the playbook is recorded here - this makes it easier to analyse job runs later on.

   * Also the time of execution with start and end time is recorded, giving you an idea of how long a job execution actually was.

   * Selecting **Output** shows the output of the running playbook.
 Click on a node underneath a task and see that detailed information are provided for each task of each node.

 Once it is done running, see the following resources were created for you:
 * Go to **Automation Execution → Templates**